 When you make a mistake, preserve the ongoing rhythm of the piece – do not pause.
 Keep playing something!
 Practice this.
 It really does come more naturally on stage if you have been doing it at home.
 Be very aware of your key signature and preserve that tonality.
 Identify “repair points” in the music, where you can go if there is a total “train wreck” and you need to just time-warp to another spot.

 When I was in a high school play, I had to stand on a ladder back stage and open a window in an artificial wall, facing the audience, and deliver a single line.
 In true introvert fashion, I opened my window, saw the audience, and went completely blank.
 Someone taped the play, in which I saw my head flop forward – chin to chest (was I fainting?), then jerk up as I delivered a different line from later in the script.
 My eyes at that moment looked insane.
 I have no memory of how I got out of that.
 I have no memory of thinking or problem solving.
 That is not how the brain works when it is rescuing you!
 The answer comes from a place that speaks no words and has no logic.
-No one wants an experience like this – for years I cringed at the recollection – but if you have one, believe in your brain and trust that it will bail you out somehow.
+No one wants an experience like this – for years I cringed at the recollection – but if you have such an experience, believe in your brain and trust that it will bail you out somehow.

 Let us leave thoughts of train wrecks and fainting and now discuss what will happen, and that which we go forth to do…